6401 NE 10th Avenue

 Dharma Holders are selected by the teachers for ongoing teaching responsibilities and for their spritual leadership.
 Dharma Holders have typically practiced with the teachers for 10-20 years, completed scores of sesshin, and completed an intensive three-year course of study.

 Patrick Bansho Green began Zen practice at ZCO in 2004.
 His training includes attending sesshin for ten years, residency at Great Vow, and ten years of sanzen with Hogen.
-Along with his wife Laura Jomon Martin, he teachers the Just Enough: Mindfulness and Money courses at Heart of Wisdom.
+In 2013 Bansho completed Sanghakai training, a 3-year program for lay Zen students designed to cultivate different aspects of Sangha service, and was made a Dharma Holder.
+Along with his wife Laura Jomon Martin, he teaches the Just Enough: Mindfulness and Money workshop at Heart of Wisdom and Transforming the Inner Critic at Great Vow.
+Bansho began co-leading Beginners Mind retreats at Great Vow after teaching ZCO's Introduction to Zen Practice, Zazenkai, and serving as meditation instructor for beginners.
 From 2006-2012, he served as ZCO President and is the current Treasurer.
-As board member, president, and currently as treasurer, he has been a pivotal member of sangha leadership.
 He works nationally with labor unions on creative organizational change strategies to respond to a rapidly evolving economy.